max-hans/25-hfg-karlsruhe-arduino/readme.md

 use only the libraries: "time" and "machine". the code should be verbose without making things too complex. dont add extraneous comments. the code should explain itself. if something is unclear (pins, timeframes etc) – ask before creating the code.

+The pi pico has 28 GPIO pins going from GP0 to GP28.
+GP23-GP25 are NOT available.
+GP26, GP27 and GP28 can also be used as ADC.
 </context>
 ```